Gurrt/software-process/assignment-1/combined.md

 ## Before the launch

-There were a lot of warnings before the lauch of the website by different parties.
+There were a lot of warnings before the launch of the website by different parties.
 But is seems nothing was done with them.
 Below are a couple of them noted [4].